phys2331/computational_activities/README.md

 ## Contents

 * **Applied_Activies**: Within this directory, there are computational activities that apply to the chapters covered in Matter and Interactions, as well as the lecture materials.
+Contains:

+	* Conceptual questions for each chapter
+	* Quantitative computation activities for each chapter

 * **Chapter_Summaries**: This directory contains a summary of each chapter in Matter and Interactions.
 This should serve as a quick reference quide and aid in the understanding of the applied activities.

+* **Homework**: This directory contains computational ways of solving homework problems and explanations to break down each problem.

+* **Additional_Resources**: Flow diagrams, equation sheets, and links to helpful sites for this class.

+* **Maths_for_Physics**: Explore math for physics, as applied in this class through Python and Excel.